Smash (miniseries): Episode 5 "Check Out"

-Episode 6 "Wow, håll käften!" ( Wow, shut up! )
+Episode 6 "Wow, håll käften!"
+(Wow, shut up!)

-The trainer Börje shows the team a diagram of their latest training results and it turns out that they are all in super shape - saying they are better than Mats Wilander and Boris Becker put together.
+The trainer Börje shows the team a diagram of their latest training results, and it turns out that they are all in super shape - saying they are better than Mats Wilander and Boris Becker put together.
 This gives them a huge dose of self-confidence, making them win every match they play.
 As their earnings increase, they fire Börje and Wallner and look for other managers.
 However, they all start to worry about what to do with all the money they make.
 Alex wants to invest his, Einar wants to party away, Sigge tries to do something useful with his and Teo tries to give his away to charity, without any luck.
-When Börje turns up and tells them, that he had misread the diagram and that they are still as bad as always, they lose their self-confidence and it's back to work again for the boys.
+When Börje turns up and tells them, that he had misread the diagram and that they are still as bad as always, they lose their self-confidence, and it's back to work again for the boys.

 Episode 7 "Flygresan" (The Air Trip)

 The team oversleeps on their plane to Stockholm, and have to hurry to get their tickets from Wallner and hurry onto the next plane headed to Rome.
 On the plane, they discover that it's the same plane that they flew into Stockholm on when Teo finds his shoes he forgot on that plane.
 They also discover that this plane isn't going to Rome, but to Frankfurt.
-But when the plane is hijacked, the hijackers demand the pilots set to fly to Rome, causing the team to be strangely delighted.
+But when the plane is hijacked, the hijackers demand the pilot's set to fly to Rome, causing the team to be strangely delighted.
 The hijackers turn out not to be so bad after all, but to deal with them is easier said than done.
 When they arrive in Rome, a not so pleasant surprise awaits the team.

-Episode 8 "TV-programmet" ( The TV- Show )
+Episode 8 "TV-programmet" (The TV- Show)

 The team is in Mexico when they receive a telegram from Wallner with orders to go directly to Malmö, Sweden.
 Sigge thinks they're gonna be in the TV show "This Is Your Life".
 When they arrive in Malmö, it turns out that they are going to be on TV alright, but on a game show called "Snick-snackarna".
 Teo becomes very nervous and even has nightmares about appearing on the show.
 He fears he will say an inappropriate word and in order to get his mind off that word, they try to hypnotize him, with a less than desired result.
 As they are humiliated on the show, they decide to never be on TV again, but they change their minds when one of the producers suggest they play the lead roles in a TV series - a comedy about four guys playing tennis.